npodrascanin9/Invoice-Engine/readme.md

 ## 2) What's the solution to the problem?
 The solution is to follow **SOLID principles** and apply the **Strategy pattern** instead of writing endless `if` statements.
-Each parity is implemented as a separate strategy, which allows:
+Each incoterm is implemented as a separate strategy, which allows:

 - Easier unit testing for each strategy.
-- Simple extension when new parities are introduced.
+- Simple extension when new incoterms are introduced.
 - Clean and maintainable code.

 **Database model:**